monokrome/ec2-rolegen/README.md

 will then search this directory for any files or directories.

-If the script finds a directory, then it creates a new role which is given the same name as the directory which was found.
+If the script finds a directory, then it creates a new role which is given the same name as that directory.
 If it finds a file, then that file is added to a list of files that should be used for every role.
-These are called *global files*.
+These are *global files*.

-For reach directory, the script collects all global files and all files in that roles directory and puts them into a gzipped (compression level 9) mime file in the dist directory.
+For each directory, the script collects all global files and all files in that roles directory and puts them into a gzipped (compression level 9) mime file in the dist directory.
 These files can be used as user data for your instance in order to bootstrap it.